 That’s why we’re here—to help you translate it into clear, legally correct English, and have it notarised by a UK notary.
 This gives it legal strength across courts, banks, embassies, and solicitors.

-A Power of Attorney (PoA) is one of the most sensitive and powerful documents — and if it’s not translated correctly, it could be legally unusable in the UK.
+A Power of Attorney (PoA) is one of the most sensitive and powerful documents — and if it’s not translated correctly, it could be legally unusable in the UK, especially due to UK notarised translation rules.
 Whether you’re handling property matters, elderly care, financial rights, or medical decisions — your translated PoA must be exact, legally worded, and notarised to match UK standards.

 Whether your PoA is for temporary use or long-term authority, we ensure it holds legal strength when presented in UK.
-Clients often come to us after being told by their lawyer or embassy that regular translations won’t work — they need a notarised version.
+Clients often come to us after being told by their lawyer or embassy that regular translations won’t work — they need a notarised version suitable for overseas legal use.

 Our process keeps your document confidential, accurate, and legally binding.
 No errors.
 No misinterpretations.
 And no doubts about its validity.

 With our trusted notary translator service, you don’t have to stress about mistakes or legal rejection.
-Just follow these easy steps and you’re sorted.
+Just follow these easy steps, guided by choosing a trusted agency and you’re sorted.

 Send us the full document — typed or handwritten.
 Make sure the scan is readable.
 Whether it’s from Europe, Asia, or elsewhere, we’ve got it covered.